-Examples: MyLion was built expressly to help Lions like you plan service projects.
+Examples: We recommend using MyLion to report and plan your service projects.
+Register or log in with your Lion Account to begin.
 Other platform options include Facebook and SignUpGenius.

 - Social Media accounts: To maintain a presence in virtual platforms visible to Lions and non-Lions where news, service activities, and recruiting information can be promoted.

 Examples: Facebook, Twitter, Snapchat, and Instagram.